YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: YAC System Design

-The filter widgets allow users to adjust filters that the multi-agent system has generated (Figure~\ref{fig:adjust_widgets}a--b).
+\textbf{Filter} The filter widgets allow users to adjust generated filters(Figure~\ref{fig:teaser}e,m).
 The user can change the target entity and field, and adjust the range of values for the filter.
 This ability is essential for multiple reasons.
 First, these serve as a fallback guardrail in scenarios where the multi-agent makes mistakes.
 Second, users may ask an inherently ambiguous question.
 Our multi-agent system cannot determine what 'old donors' means for each user.
 But it can make a reasonable selection and allow the user to make a quick adjustment (\ref{r:adjust}).
 Finally, the user may not yet know what the best filter selection is.
 After making an initial filter and viewing the updated visualizations, they may want to adjust the filter (\ref{r:characterize}, \ref{r:refine}).
-The ability to quickly alter the selection from the user interface --- performing hundreds of iterations of data characterization and filter refinement within seconds --- is one way that YAC leverages the strengths of user interfaces instead of requiring all interactions to funnel through a chat interface that would require repeated text requests to update filter range values (\ref{r:complement}).
+Quickly altering selections --- performing hundreds of iterations of data characterization and filter refinement within seconds --- is one way that YAC leverages the strengths of user interfaces over repeated text-based requests (\ref{r:complement}).

-To reinforce the connection between agent actions and user actions, we also generate the same filter widgets when the user makes a filter by brushing a visualization (Figure~\ref{fig:adjust_widgets}c--d).
+To reinforce the connection between agent actions and user actions, we also generate the same filter widgets when the user makes a filter by brushing a visualization (Figure~\ref{fig:teaser}f).
 This results in a mirrored interaction between the visualization brush and the corresponding filter widget in the chat interface --- modifying either will update both.